Reactive-Extensions/RxJS-DOM/readme.md

 <script type="text/javascript" src="rx.lite.js"></script>
 <script type="text/javascript" src="rx.dom.js"><script>
 <script type="text/javascript">

 </script>
 ...
 <input id="textInput" type="text"></input>
 <ul id="results"></ul>
 ...
 ```
-The goal here is to take the input from our textbox and throttle it in a way that it doesn't overload the service with requests.
-To do that, we'll get the reference to the textInput using the document.getElementById moethod, then bind to the 'keyup' event using the `Rx.DOM.fromEvent` specialization shortcut for keyups called `Rx.DOM.keyup` which then takes the DOM element event handler and transforms it into an RxJS Observable.
+The goal here is to take the input from our textbox and debounce it in a way that it doesn't overload the service with requests.
+To do that, we'll get the reference to the textInput using the document.getElementById method, then bind to the 'keyup' event using the `Rx.DOM.fromEvent` specialization shortcut for keyups called `Rx.DOM.keyup` which then takes the DOM element event handler and transforms it into an RxJS Observable.
 ```js
 var textInput = document.getElementById('textInput');
 var throttledInput = Rx.DOM.keyup(textInput);